an-m1/EECS4443_MemoryGame/README.md

 - Support real-time adaptive UI based on ambient light or user preference.
 - Integrate more precise battery profiling tools.
 - Expand to larger participant pools and longer gameplay durations.
+- Note: Within the Settings activity, the Volume, Music, and Vibration features are currently non-functional, the sliders and switches are placeholders with no operational behavior.
+They were added solely to fill the empty space for visual balance within the interface.
+The Dark Mode toggle is the only working feature, as it is directly relevant to the research study.
+The other features are not pertinent to the study and were included for design purposes only.

 ---